[ Use case ]

 Scenario 1: The checkout regression nobody caught

 With Burrow: Wednesday 2pm — deploy.succeeded event.
-2:30pm — Shopify checkout error signals spike in the same project timeline.
+2:30pm — WooCommerce checkout error signals spike in the same project timeline.
 Scout flags the anomaly.
 Developer sees the correlation between the deploy and the checkout drop immediately.
 Rollback deployed by 3:15pm.
 Impact: 75 minutes, not 3 days.
 Thursday’s client call: “We caught a checkout issue within an hour of deploying and rolled it back.
 Here’s the timeline.”

 Scenario 2: The revenue story that sells the retainer